nstockton/mud-protocols/README.md

 Thanks to [Chris Brannon](https://github.com/cmb) for writing the [official MPI specification.](https://mume.org/help/mpi) support for MPI in this project would not exist otherwise.

+## Documentation

+Please see the [API reference](https://nstockton.github.io/mud-protocols/api "MUD Protocols API Reference") for more information.